Personal consumption expenditures is a measure of national consumer spending. It tells you how much money Americans spend on goods and services.

 Analysts use the PCE report to understand household buying habits.
 For example, it shows how shopping patterns change in response to sharp price increases.
 That happens most often when gas prices rise or fall.
 In that way, PCE reveals the elasticity of demand.
 When demand for a good or service is elastic, people cut back even if the price goes up just a little.

 How PCE Is Measured

 The BEA reports on PCE every month.
 It's part of the National Income and Product Accounts.
 You'll find PCE in the Personal Income and Outlays report.
-That tells you how people spend their personal income.
+That tells you how people spend their income.
 They spend most of it on personal outlays.
-That category includes PCE, interest payments and transfer payments.
+That category includes PCE, interest payments, and transfer payments.
 They put some of it into personal savings.

-To create the National Income accounts, the BEA uses the GDP statistics for its base.
+To create the National Income Accounts, the BEA uses the GDP statistics for its base.
 It must convert the GDP production data to the PCE consumer spending report.
 How does it do that?

 First, it separates out production that goes toward consumer purchases.
 That includes things like manufacturers’ shipments.
-It also includes revenue for utilities, service receipts and commissions for securities brokerage.
+It also includes revenue for utilities, service receipts, and commissions for securities brokerage.

 Second, it adds imports.
 Third, it subtracts both exports and changes in inventory.
 That gives it the amount available for domestic consumption.
 It allocates that among domestic purchasers.
-It bases the allocation on trade source data, U.S. Census Bureau data and household income surveys.
+It bases the allocation on trade source data, U.S. Census Bureau data, and household income surveys.